Steinberg slices and group-valued moment maps: Steinberg slices

 The one-sided slice $D_\Sigma(G)$ is similar to the universal imploded cross-section of \cite{hur.jef.sja:06}, where the authors study real quasi-Hamiltonian manifolds under the action of compact Lie groups.
-In this sense Steinberg slices are a simplified counterpart to quasi-Hamiltonian implosion.
-Following this analogy, we show that the Steinberg slice $M_\Sigma$ can always be obtained as a quasi-Poisson reduction of the fusion product $M\circledast D_\Sigma(G)$.
+Following this analogy, we will show that the Steinberg slice $M_\Sigma$ can always be obtained as a quasi-Poisson reduction of the fusion product $M\circledast D_\Sigma(G)$.
+We will need the following two preliminary lemmas.

+\begin{lemma} Let $(N,\pi,\Phi)$ be a nondegenerate quasi-Poisson $G$-manifold with quasi-Hamiltonian $2$-form $\omega$ and Dirac structure $L_N$.
+Suppose that